Sign Up for a Free Account

 Historical note and terminology

-Autoreactive antibodies occur in a variety of neurologic disorders involving the central and peripheral nervous system.
-These antibodies may be directly responsible for the disease process or represent an epiphenomenon, without having a specific pathogenic role.
+Autoreactive antibodies occur in various neurologic disorders involving the central and peripheral nervous system.
+These antibodies may be directly responsible for the disease process or represent an epiphenomenon without having a specific pathogenic role.
 The role of autoreactive autoantibodies is well-established in the pathogenesis of neuromuscular junction disorders such as myasthenia gravis and Lambert-Eaton myasthenic syndrome.
-Myasthenia gravis was first proposed as an autoimmune disorder by Simpson in 1960 (143).
+Myasthenia gravis was first proposed as an autoimmune disorder by Simpson in 1960 (173).
 The association of anti-acetylcholine receptor (anti-AChR) antibodies with myasthenia gravis was first reported in the 1970s (06).
-The presence of antibodies to a defined antigen specific to the disease process, clinical response to immunomodulatory therapy, and transmission of the disease to animals by passive transfer of immunoglobulins provide the evidence for antibody-mediated autoimmune mechanisms in this and in other neurologic disorders of the peripheral nervous system.
+The presence of antibodies to a defined antigen specific to the disease process, clinical response to immunomodulatory therapy, and transmission of the disease to animals by passive transfer of immunoglobulins provide evidence for antibody-mediated autoimmune mechanisms in this and in other neurologic disorders of the peripheral nervous system.

 In the CNS, however, the pathogenic role of autoantibodies is not as well-defined and relies on their temporal relationship with the disease onset and the response to immunological therapies.
-The CNS disorders associated with autoreactive antibodies can be divided into those with known autoantigens, such as neuromyelitis optica with circulating antibodies to aquaporin-4 (89).
-Similar to myasthenia gravis, there are some patients in whom the association is tight and others in whom no antibodies are identified, despite a typical clinical picture.
-There are other disorders in which no specific antigen has yet been identified, such as multiple sclerosis (84).
-A variety of autoreactive antibodies, including anticardiolipin, antinuclear, and antithyroid antibodies, which are usually associated with specific vasculitic or systemic syndromes, may occur in multiple sclerosis patients.
-Autoimmune diseases do not seem to occur with higher frequency in patients with multiple sclerosis and their family members (125).
+The CNS disorders associated with autoreactive antibodies can be divided into those with known autoantigens, such as neuromyelitis optica with circulating antibodies to aquaporin-4 (108).
+Similar to myasthenia gravis, there are some patients in whom the association is tight and others in whom no antibodies are identified despite a typical clinical picture.
+There are other disorders in which no specific antigen has yet been identified, such as multiple sclerosis (102).
+Various autoreactive antibodies, including anticardiolipin, antinuclear, and antithyroid antibodies, which are usually associated with specific vasculitic or systemic syndromes, may occur in multiple sclerosis patients.
+Autoimmune diseases do not seem to occur with higher frequency in patients with multiple sclerosis and their family members (152).

 Tissue-based assays.
-Patients’ antibodies are identified on brain tissue of rodents or primates.
+Tissue-based immunofluorescence assays are performed using cryosections of adult murine tissue immobilized on glass slides.
+Patients’ antibodies are identified in the brain tissue of rodents or primates.
 The antigen-antibody complex is stained with anti-human-IgG chemically linked to a fluorophore (indirect immunofluorescence) or conjugated to an enzyme, such as peroxidase, that can catalyze a color-producing reaction (indirect immunohistochemistry).

 Immunoblot.
 Antibodies are identified as specific bands.
 Patients’ antibodies are separated through gel electrophoresis by size, charge, or other differences in individual proteins.
 Separated antibodies are then transferred onto a nitrocellulose membrane and are identified by specific antibodies.
 The antigen-antibody complex is stained with peroxidase-conjugated anti-human-IgG.

 Cell-based assays.
-Patients’ antibodies are identified on suitable cell lines (such as HEK293 cells) that are transfected with an eukaryotic expression vector (plasmid) encoding the antigen.
+These are commercially available fixed cell-based assays, which can be transported and stored easily.
+Patients’ antibodies are identified on suitable cell lines (eg, HEK293 cells) transfected with an eukaryotic expression vector (plasmid) encoding the antigen.

 This is an article preview.